moofik/laravel-resource-extensions/README.md

 ```

 <p>
-Now arguments we pass into our RepairRequestResourceCollection constructor will automatically be passed to constructor method of every underlying RepairRequestResource resource inside the collection.
+Now arguments that we pass into our RepairRequestResourceCollection constructor will automatically be passed to constructor method of every underlying RepairRequestResource inside the collection.
 </p>

 ```php